 After surprising our family with a secret trip home for Christmas, all the way from Australia, we decided rather than just fly all the way back down under in one we would visit a few places on the way.
 After calling in at Berlin and then Dubai for a few days we had a full two weeks to explore Sri Lanka.
-This actually wasn’t a long time for us as we usually like to have at least a month in each country we visit unless it is a short city break, so we had to plan out our time in a way we usually wouldn’t in order to get everything done and tick off the must see places in Sri Lanka!
+This actually wasn’t a long time for us as we usually like to have at least a month in each country we visit unless it is a short city break, so we had to plan out our time in a way we usually wouldn’t in order to get everything done and tick off the must-see places in Sri Lanka!
 Luckily though Sri Lanka is a small country and is relatively easy to get around as well as being cheap!
-But it is also one of the most diverse we’ve been too, it has perfect beaches, surfing, hiking, amazing tea plantations, incredible religious buildings and wonderful culture, crazy cities and stunning rainforests so here’s our top things to do in Sri Lanka.
+But it is also one of the most diverse we’ve been to, it has perfect beaches, surfing, hiking, amazing tea plantations, incredible religious buildings and wonderful culture, crazy cities and stunning rainforests so here are our top things to do in Sri Lanka.
 The way we often described it is like a mini South East Asia!
-So, how to pack it all in to a two week Sri Lanka itinerary?
+So, how to pack it all into a two week Sri Lanka itinerary?

-Of course, we would have loved to have more time to see all the must see places in Sri Lanka and if it wasn’t for the time ticking on our Australian Visas then we would have for sure.
+Of course, we would have loved to have more time to see all the must-see places in Sri Lanka and if it wasn’t for the time ticking on our Australian Visas then we would have for sure.
 I also know that we missed some places that we would most definitely return to one day, these were missed mostly due to the time it would have taken us to get there on public transport and the fact we wanted to do everything independently but we saw most of the top things to do in Sri Lanka.
 I am sure that if you book drivers or tours then you could do even more in two weeks, but we think for us and our way of travel we managed to maximise our time here with our two week Sri Lanka itinerary.

-However, like us in this situation we understand that it isn’t always possible, but we took our backpacking style and fit it into what is a timescale many get for holidays, proving you can go backpacking for a couple of weeks and still have that type of experience even if you work full time!
+However, like us in this situation, we understand that it isn’t always possible, but we took our backpacking style and fit it into what is a timescale many get for holidays, proving you can go backpacking for a couple of weeks and still have that type of experience even if you work full time!
 One thing I always say though is that the less time you have the more you have to plan, so if you want to travel this way, get ready to plan your time beforehand, be ambitious but also give yourself some leeway and know yourself how much hardcore travel (hours on buses etc, hostels etc etc.) you can take and how much comfort you need!
 But a two week Sri Lanka itinerary is definitely realistic!

 Getting around Sri Lanka can be a little frustrating but also at the same time incredibly breathtaking and a Sri Lanka travel guide would be incomplete without mentioning the highs and lows of it!
 The country is pretty small so you would have thought you could zoom over to the other side in no time.
 Think again!
-The infrastructure here is pretty old and in many ways that is part of the charm, slow travel here means you can soaking in the country, but its also not the best when you are on a time scale such as a two week Sri Lanka itinerary.
+The infrastructure here is pretty old and in many ways that is part of the charm, slow travel here means you can soak in the country, but it’s also not the best when you are on a time scale such as a two week Sri Lanka itinerary.

 Many people who have the budget for it go with tours or hired drivers.
-For us this isn’t our style of travel or fitting with our backpacker budget.
-However if we had to pick between two a driver would be a cool way to see some of the country not covered by the trains and a nice way to maybe get a local perspective if you research your driver well.
+For us, this isn’t our style of travel or fitting with our backpacker budget.
+However, if we had to pick between two a driver would be a cool way to see some of the country not covered by the trains and a nice way to maybe get a local perspective if you research your driver well.

-However..
-Public transport is our usual method of getting around and Sri Lanka is covered by two main kinds, the trains and the buses.
+However, Public transport is our usual method of getting around and Sri Lanka is covered by two main kinds, the trains and the buses.

 The trains only cover certain areas of the country as it was built mostly for transporting tea by the occupying Brits rather than for the convenience of the people!
-However it does cover a good part of most of the places covered in this guide.
-The trains are old and chug along slowly through some amazing scenery, in fact the route from Galle to Kandy is one of the most amazing in the world, those 8 hour will try by in no time!
+However, it does cover a good part of most of the places covered in this guide.
+The trains are old and chug along slowly through some amazing scenery, in fact, the route from Galle to Kandy is one of the most amazing in the world, those 8 hours will try by in no time!
 We also thought the route from Mt.
 Lavinia to Galle was pretty underrated too with amazing coastal scenes the whole way and an unexpected highlight to our two week Sri Lanka itinerary.

 Travelling by train is easy and cheap.
 There are 3 classes and really you want to be in either second or third to get the best views from the windows and doors and also to mingle with locals.
 The trains are usually busy so try to buy reserved seat tickets for a long journey at least the day before if you can.
-Keep you ticket on you as they are checked at the station when you get off, though many locals do jump off and walk down the tracks and its not really a big deal.
+Keep your ticket on you as they are checked at the station when you get off, though many locals do jump off and walk down the tracks and it’s not really a big deal.
 Many people also hang out of the doors, it’s ok to stand at the doors with caution but avoid standing on the footboards as that is where many accidents happen!
 Bring along some food but often there is food available to buy on board!
-Most Sri Lankans are view friendly and speak good English too, so this is a great chance to chat to locals as you travel!
+Most Sri Lankans are view friendly and speak good English too, so this is a great chance to chat with locals as you travel!

 The local buses in Sri Lanka are an experience!
-They thankfully run pretty much everywhere in the country but due to the road and many drop offs they can take hours for a short trip and sometimes require a few transfers!
+They thankfully run pretty much everywhere in the country but due to the road and many drop-offs they can take hours for a short trip and sometimes require a few transfers!
 These buses get packed, literally so full people are hanging out of the door so try to get there in good time!
-This is where the two week Sri Lanka itinerary gets hard as they take quite some time to go pretty much nowhere!
+This is where the two weeks Sri Lanka itinerary gets hard as they take quite some time to go pretty much nowhere!

-Also make sure to keep your small bags with you and sit close to the front to keep an eye on your big bags if they get put next to the driver and clip them together and round the metal as we heard of one guy in our hostel who had his stolen.
+Also, make sure to keep your small bags with you and sit close to the front to keep an eye on your big bags if they get put next to the driver and clip them together and round the metal as we heard of one guy in our hostel who had his stolen.
 They drive at breakneck speeds at times and play Sri Lankan music full blast as well as having no AC and not as much moving air as the trains!
-So be prepared for an uncomfortable ride but a local experience for sure as you see far less tourists on the buses.
+So be prepared for an uncomfortable ride but a local experience for sure as you see far fewer tourists on the buses.

 The fares are ridiculously cheap too, you get on, sit down and the ticket guy will come around when he is ready to collect your fare!
-It is more useful to bring snacks with you on the buses as there is less opportunities to buy food along the way, though at some bigger stops people will get on selling Dhal balls and samosas or you might stop for a rest after a few hours for a toilet break and shop.
+It is more useful to bring snacks with you on the buses as there are fewer opportunities to buy food along the way, though at some bigger stops people will get on selling Dhal balls and samosas or you might stop for a rest after a few hours for a toilet break and shop.
 The only problem with the buses is that it can be a little bit harder to negotiate your way around especially if you have to transit in a remote area, just ask at the station the day before and be wary of people offering help for cash or taking you to the more expensive buses.
-Generally though people in the shops at the stations are pretty helpful and you can always search online for specific buses.
-If you are on a strict two week Sri Lanka itinerary its best to research beforehand so you don’t waste time missing buses.
+Generally, though people in the shops at the stations are pretty helpful and you can always search online for specific buses.
+If you are on a strict two week Sri Lanka itinerary it’s best to research beforehand so you don’t waste time missing buses.

 Start in Colombo – Mt.
 Lavinia

 The only major airport in Sri Lanka is in the capital city of Colombo so it is likely you will start here.
-If you have had a long trip over, which is likely if you are travelling from Europe or Australia, then you might want to have a day before taking off on your whistle stop two week Sri Lanka itinerary.
-Colombo is a large, busy, dirty and crazy city, it is well worth exploring the capital if you have a day to spare but after a chaotic day travelling we decided to head around 15 mins south on the train to the small coastal town of Mt.
+If you have had a long trip over, which is likely if you are travelling from Europe or Australia, then you might want to have a day before taking off on your whistle-stop two week Sri Lanka itinerary.
+Colombo is a large, busy, dirty and crazy city, it is well worth exploring the capital if you have a day to spare but after a chaotic day travelling, we decided to head around 15 mins south on the train to the small coastal town of Mt.
 Lavinia instead.

 Time spent here: 2 days to recharge!